dmorse/pscfpp/README.md

 ## Methods: SCFT and FTS

-PSCF was originally designed for SCFT calculations, and provides a complete set of tools for this purpose .
+PSCF was originally designed for SCFT calculations, and provides an extensive set of tools for this purpose .
 The acronym PSCF stands for Polymer Self-Consistent Field, reflecting this origin.

-PSCF now also provides a complete set of tools for field theoretic simulation calculations that rely on a partial saddle-point approximation (PS-FTS).
+PSCF now also provides tools for stochastic field theoretic simulation (FTS).
+Specifically, PSCF can now be used to perform field theoretic simulations that rely on a partial saddle-point approximation (PS-FTS).
 Such simulations can be performed using ether Brownian dynamics (BD) or Monte-Carlo (MC) sampling techniques.

-The current version of PSCF does not yet provide tools for fully-fluctuating complex Langevin field theoretic simulations (CL-FTS), which is planned for a future release.
-The source code of the current version does, however, contain some of the basic building blocks for CL-FTS, on which work is ongoing.

 The partial saddle-point approximation for FTS used in the current version is an approximation for incompressible models in which a